0xToast/Cplusplus/Udemy/section 9/Readme.md

 ## Notes:

 Looking at the instructors code, its neat and easy to read.
-Mine is very complicated and I tried to get advanced.
-I need to stick to the K.I.S.S principle and must be afraid to use IF ElSE ladders.
+Mine is very complicated and I tried to get too advanced.
+I need to stick to the K.I.S.S principle and must not be afraid to use IF ELSE ladders.